fross123/csv_to_qlab/README.md

 python3 application.py
 ```

 - The application was bundled for distribution using pyinstaller.
-To re-bundle, simply install pyinstaller:
+To re-bundle, install pyinstaller:
 ```
 python3 -m pip install pyinstaller
 ```